| Title: | Vectors Representing Random Variables |

 converting a data frame from an rvecs format

-to a database format.
+to a draws-and-values format.

-collapse_to_rvec(data, draw = draw, values = value, by = NULL, type = NULL) ## S3 method for class 'data.frame' collapse_to_rvec(data, draw = draw, values = value, by = NULL, type = NULL) ## S3 method for class 'grouped_df' collapse_to_rvec(data, draw = draw, values = value, by = NULL, type = NULL) expand_from_rvec(data, draw = "draw") ## S3 method for class 'data.frame' expand_from_rvec(data, draw = "draw") ## S3 method for class 'grouped_df' expand_from_rvec(data, draw = "draw")
+collapse_to_rvec(data, draw = draw, values = value, by = NULL, type = NULL) ## S3 method for class 'data.frame' collapse_to_rvec(data, draw = draw, values = value, by = NULL, type = NULL) ## S3 method for class 'grouped_df' collapse_to_rvec(data, draw = draw, values = value, by = NULL, type = NULL) expand_from_rvec(data, draw = "draw") ## S3 method for class 'data.frame' expand_from_rvec(data, draw = "draw") ## S3 method for class 'grouped_df' expand_from_rvec(data, draw = "draw")collapse_to_rvec(data, draw = draw, values = value, by = NULL, type = NULL) ## S3 method for class 'data.frame' collapse_to_rvec(data, draw = draw, values = value, by = NULL, type = NULL) ## S3 method for class 'grouped_df' collapse_to_rvec(data, draw = draw, values = value, by = NULL, type = NULL) expand_from_rvec(data, draw = "draw") ## S3 method for class 'data.frame' expand_from_rvec(data, draw = "draw") ## S3 method for class 'grouped_df' expand_from_rvec(data, draw = "draw")

 data |